Battle of Adwa

-The Battle of Adwa (የዐድዋ ጦርነት; ውግእ ዓድዋ; battaglia di Adua, also spelled Adowa) was the climactic battle of the First Italo-Ethiopian War.
-It was fought on March 1, 1896, near the town of Adwa between the Ethiopian Empire under Emperor Menelik II and an Italian colonial force led by Oreste Baratieri.
+The Battle of Adwa was the climactic battle of the First Italo-Ethiopian War.
+It was fought on 1 March 1896, near the town of Adwa between the Ethiopian Empire under Emperor Menelik II and an Italian colonial force led by General Oreste Baratieri.

 Following a dispute over the interpretation of the Treaty of Wuchale, Italy attempted to force Ethiopia to abide by the Italian version of the treaty and impose a protectorate over Ethiopia.
-In response, Emperor Menelik II mobilized a massive army with estimates ranging from 73,000 to over 100,000 men, mostly equipped with modern rifles imported from France and Russia.
+In response, Emperor Menelik II mobilized a massive army, with estimates ranging from 73,000 to over 100,000 men, mostly equipped with modern rifles imported from France and Russia.
 Facing them was a much smaller Italian colonial force under General Oreste Baratieri, which was unfamiliar with the terrain and hampered by poor reconnaissance.

-Despite concerns about the size and strength of the Ethiopian forces, Baratieri, under pressure from Rome to act decisively, still decided to initiate a surprise attack on the Ethiopians camped near Adwa.
+Despite concerns about the size and strength of the Ethiopian forces, Baratieri, under pressure from Rome to act decisively, decided to initiate a surprise attack on the Ethiopians camped near Adwa.
 The Italian command advanced into difficult terrain, dividing their forces into separate columns that quickly became isolated from one another.
-The Ethiopians soon launched coordinated attacks on the dispersed Italian brigades, while the Italians initially used their artillery to slow the Ethiopian advance, their defensive positions were soon overwhelmed by sustained and numerically superior Ethiopian assaults.
-During the retreat, an entire Italian brigade became surrounded and was effectively annihilated.
+The Ethiopians launched coordinated attacks on the dispersed Italian brigades.
+While the Italians initially used their artillery to slow the Ethiopian advance, their defensive positions were soon overwhelmed by sustained and numerically superior Ethiopian assaults.

-The battle ended in a decisive Ethiopian victory, with over 6,000 Italian and colonial troops killed and around 3,800 captured.
-Ethiopian casualties are estimated between 4,000 to 7,000 killed and up to 10,000 wounded.
-The defeat forced Italy to recognize Ethiopia’s sovereignty in the Treaty of Addis Ababa, making Ethiopia one of the few independent states during the Scramble for Africa, which had otherwise been carved up by European powers following the Berlin Conference.
-Adwa became a pre-eminent symbol of pan-Africanism and secured Ethiopian sovereignty until the Second Italo-Ethiopian War forty years later.
+The battle ended in a decisive Ethiopian victory, with over 6,000 Italian and colonial troops killed, and around 3,800 captured.
+Ethiopian casualties are estimated between 4,000 to 7,000 killed, and 6,000 to 10,000 wounded.
+The defeat forced Italy to recognize Ethiopia's sovereignty in the Treaty of Addis Ababa.
+Adwa resulted in the fall of the government of Francesco Crispi and secured de jure Ethiopian sovereignty until the Second Italo-Ethiopian War forty years later.

+Historians often place Adwa among the most notable military reverses suffered by European powers during the Scramble for Africa.
+By the end of the 19th century, Ethiopia remained one of the few independent countries in Africa and the only one to owe its independence to a military victory.